 Encryption and Key Management for vSphere

 VMware virtualization has been a game-changing technology for IT, providing efficiencies and capabilities that have previously been impossible for organizations constrained within a traditional IT data center world.
-With vSphere version 6.5 and vSAN version 6.6 VMware customers now have the ability to encrypt VMware managed virtual machines and virtual disk using Alliance Key Manager.
+With vSphere version 6.5 and vSAN version 6.6 VMware vSphere Enterprise Plus and VMware vSphere Platinum customers have the ability to encrypt VMware managed virtual machines and virtual disk using Alliance Key Manager.
 Using the same FIPS 140-2 compliant technology that is in our hardware security module (HSM) and in use by over 3,000 customers, Alliance Key Manager for VMware brings a proven and mature encryption key management solution to vSphere encryption, with a lower total cost of ownership.

 Certified by VMware